centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 **Example Cart**

-We have not modified any of the products prices, but we have successfully converted all of the currency to Euros and exchanged the prices.
+We have not modified any of the products prices, but we have successfully converted all the currency to Euros and exchanged the prices.
 For example, Product Three is listed as $32.00 US dollars.

 ## Shopping Carts, Orders, and Line Items